 Our field offices generally offer the full range of Social Security services, including applying for new or replacement Social Security cards, applying for Social Security and Supplemental Security income benefits, making changes to your benefits information and helping Medicare beneficiaries with limited income and resources apply for extra help with the cost of their prescription drugs under the new Medicare Prescription Drug Program.
-Many of these same services are available online at www.socialsecurity.gov or through our toll-free service, 1-800-772-1213 (Voice) or 1-800-325-0778 (TTY).
+Many of these same services are available online at the SSA Homepage or through our toll-free service, 1-800-772-1213 (TTY 1-800-325-0778).

 This dataset provides information at the national level by month for federal fiscal years 2013 and onward for answer rate and busy rate for calls to our field offices.
 The data does not include calls that were abandoned while waiting in queue without representative service and overflow calls which are those callers who wait in queue over the 15 minute maximum wait time without representative service.
 Maintaining adequate staffing and the ability to replace losses is the largest factor affecting the services we provide to the public.

 Our software routing vendor provides the data.
 In 2012, we completed our transition to a new network called TSRP.

 This dataset provides field office answer and busy rates, which account for most, but not all, of the calls to field offices.
 The calls not reflected in this dataset are abandon calls and overflow calls.